ber532k/mkpdf/README.md

   -o  --output          Specify a name for the output file -p  --preview         Open pdf once generated
-  -t  --template        Specify a template to use with pandoc -h  --help            Print this help and exit
+  -t  --template        Specify a template to use with pandoc
-      --help-toc        Print info on how to use toc-mode --basic-toc       Print an example of a basic toc.conf --advanced-toc    Print an advanced example for toc.conf
+      --set             Set a config-option from command line -h  --help            Print this help and exit --help-toc        Print info on how to use toc-mode --help-config     Print info on possible config options --example-toc     Print an example of a basic toc.conf

+Specifying templates:
+      If no template is set from the command line, mkpdf will check either toc.conf or the input files if any of them specify a variable like 'template: default.latex'.
+While this is also a usual (though probably not processed) variable for pandoc, mkpdf will use it to determine what template to use.

 mkpdf toc-mode: